Building a Simple ETL Workflow with Phoebe and Apache Airflow

 - Expand the

-schema and inspect the tables - Execute the following SQL statements to ensure that table
+- Execute the following SQL statements to ensure that table

-entries and that the target table is emptysql-- source_employees table SELECT * FROM source_employees; SELECT COUNT(*) FROM source_employees; -- target_employees table SELECT * FROM target_employees; SELECT COUNT(*) FROM target_employees;
+source_employeeshas1000entries and that the target table is emptysql-- source_employees table SELECT * FROM source_employees; SELECT COUNT(*) FROM source_employees; -- target_employees table SELECT * FROM target_employees; SELECT COUNT(*) FROM target_employees;

 Implement the ETL using DAG